-Why "Contemporary Classical Composer"?
+Why "Contemporary Classical Composer?"

 I am not entirely adverse to writing adventurous music even avant garde so long as the message conveyed is kind.
 I must admit that I am prone to a lyrical and a more readily understandable music aesthetic.
-With that said, it may be noteworthy (pun intended) that I mention my early exposure to American Gamelan music.(both Javanese and Balinese) This "new music" genre was instrumental (pun intended) in shaping my less than traditional creative aesthetic and assisted me in the development of my own voice and my own stylistic approach to composition.
+With that said, it may be noteworthy (pun intended) that I mention my early exposure to American Gamelan music (both Javanese and Balinese).
+This "new music" genre was instrumental (pun intended) in shaping my less than traditional creative aesthetic and influenced me greatly in the development of my own voice and my own stylistic approach to composition.

 I prefer to explore the possibilities of "new music" rather than the possibilities of "new sound."

 I feel much more "at ease" when I am writing music per se, as opposed to when I have to create some sort of new sound.
 I'm not implying that a musical work of art employing its own set of rules cannot come from compositions that incorporate a predominance of extended techniques.
 Nor am I implying that compositions emphasizing extended techniques are lacking in any special interest.
 I'm simply stating that personally I feel much more challenged and inspired by the prospects of creating new music than by the prospects of creating new sound.

 I hope that I am not giving a distinct impression that I advocate any kind of conservatism whatsoever; I respectively do not advocate conservative music.
 On the other hand, I do not advocate or feel attracted to the extremist avant grade either.

 I am more interested in and care more about expressing solely my own heartfelt feelings rather than anything else.

 I do not feel drawn artistically to the domain of innovation.
 Innovation is a healthy thing I agree.
 However some innovation in my opinion, can distract a composer from expressing what's truly important, that being ones own likes and dislikes and one's humanity.